lemocla/Which-way-is-up/documentation/testing/user_stories.md

     - ### **As a site user, I want a responsive website so that I can access it on different devices.**
       - When I visit the website using my device, the content is optimized for that device
       - On a mobile and tablet the navigation bar is collapsed
-      - When the navigation is collapsed, a toggle button is displayed to right of the header, and
+      - When the navigation is collapsed, a toggle button is displayed to left of the header, and
       - When I click on the toggle button, a vertical menu is displayed,
       - When I click again on the toggle button, the vertical menu collapses back.
       - **Result**: Pass ✅